 - Point out that you have finished your sentence, and that you should not continue to be punished for this offence. - Explain why you are unlikely to commit another crime, maybe because you have changed, or because your circumstances have changed. - Have you received a positive report from probation, or any other body?
 If not, can you obtain a letter of recommendation from friends, former employers, church members or even detention centre staff?
 Anything you show the court which can provide evidence of your good behaviour will help you. - It is important to acknowledge the seriousness of your offence.
-Try to convince the judge that you understand what you have done, and that you feel remorse for your actions and will not re-offend. - You can say that you are willing to comply with any conditions as an alternative to detention.
-This could include electronic monitoring if you agree to this.
+Try to convince the judge that you understand what you have done and that you feel sorry for your actions and will not re-offend. - You can say that you are willing to comply with any conditions as an alternative to detention.
+This will include electronic monitoring as this will normally be imposed on anyone who is granted immigration bail after having completed a criminal sentence.